 In today’s world of instant gratification, it is now easier than ever to brew up some coffee on the go.
 Bring along a box or container of single-serve packets, and pour boiling water over the grounds, stirring well.
 Clean up is easy, and you can refill your mug anytime you need a quick pick-me-up.
 Personally, I prefer the delicious Starbucks Via instant coffee.

 Channel your inner “cowboy” with the Cowboy Coffee Cooking Method

-Cowboy coffee is done the old fashioned way—-you boil water over your fire, dump in your preferred grounds, and let them settle to the bottom and steep for a while.
-Take care when you are pouring into cups to make sure none of the sludge makes it into your cup, or you’re in for a chunky experience.
+Cowboy coffee is made the old-fashioned way—-you boil water over your fire, dump in your preferred grounds, and let them settle to the bottom and steep for a while.
+Take care when you pour into cups to make sure none of the sludge makes it into your cup, or you’re in for a clunky experience.